sheguloves/blog/_posts/2016-02-18-Angular-Gulp-Browserify-Notes.md

 **Other way**

-if you just want write code like:
+If you just want write code like:

 index.js
 {% highlight javascript %}